How does Whole Foods’ new palm reader payment system work?

 Those who opt into the Amazon One service can hover their palm over an Amazon One device, paying for their purchase sans phone or wallet.
 Prime members can also link their Amazon One profile with their Amazon account to apply savings, per an Amazon release.

-The technology “evaluates multiple aspects of your palm” to verify the person’s identify, with cameras helping capture some of those details, the release added.
+The technology “evaluates multiple aspects of your palm” to verify the person’s identity, with cameras helping capture some of those details, the release added.

 “No two palms are alike, so we analyze multiple attributes and select the most distinct identifiers to create your unique palm signature,” the release said in part.